stistrup/rme-gain-kernel-patch/README.md

 10010100\
 10110100

-I guess it doesn't really matter what RME had in mind, as long as it works in the end.
+I guess it doesn't really matter what RME had in mind, as long as it works.

 Some help/inspiration also taken from a [reverse engineering of the RME-Fireface-UC](https://github.com/agfline/RME-Fireface-UC-Drivers)